Skip to main content

 Credit: Chris Booth, Kyle Cowdrick, Frank C. Marini.
 National Cancer Institute \ Comprehensive Cancer Center of Wake Forest Univ.

-Ovarian cancers include cancers that begin in the epithelial cells that line the fallopian tubes or peritoneum as well as the ovaries, and they are collectively called epithelial ovarian cancers.
+The most common ovarian cancers are those that begin in the epithelial cells that line the fallopian tubes or ovaries.
+These, along with cancers that form in the peritoneum, are called epithelial ovarian cancers.
 Other types of ovarian cancer arise in other cells, including germ cell tumors, which start in the cells that make eggs, and stromal cell tumors, which start in supporting tissues.

 NCI-funded researchers are working to advance our understanding of how to prevent, detect early, and treat ovarian cancer.